-A Gravatar Hovercard allows your profile to be made visible to others and makes it easier for people to find your blog or access your identity on services like Twitter, Facebook, or Linkedin.
+Gravatar Hovercards allow your information to be made visible to others and makes it easier for people to find your blog or access your identity on services like Twitter, Facebook, or Linkedin.

 A Gravatar Hovercard is normally a feature of WordPress.com (the hosted version of WordPress).
-You can add Gravatar Hovercards to a self-hosted WordPress installation, however, by installing a powerful, feature-rich WordPress plugin called Jetpack …
+You can add a Gravatar Hovercard to your self-hosted site, however, if you install a versatile, feature-rich WordPress plugin called Jetpack …

-Once the Jetpack plugin is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards item will be added to your Discussion Settings > Avatars section.
-This allows you to enable the display of user profiles when someone hovers over a Gravatar image with their mouse …
+Once the Jetpack plugin is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards entry will be added to your Discussion Settings > Avatars management panel.
+This lets you display user profiles when someone hovers over a Gravatar image …

 (WordPress Discussion Settings Screen – Gravatar Hovercards)

-If you activate this feature, then whenever someone hovers over your Gravatar …
+If you activate this feature, then if a visitor hovers their mouse over your Gravatar …

-(Hovering the mouse over a Gravatar displays Gravatar Hovercards)
+(Hovering your mouse over a Gravatar displays a Gravatar Hovercard)

-Your Gravatar Hovercard will appear, giving people an opportunity to see your profile and learn more about you …
+Your Gravatar Hovercard will pop up, giving people an opportunity to click through to your profile and learn more about you …

 Add A Custom Gravatar To WordPress